stacks-network/docs/concepts/sbtc/operations/withdrawal.md

 ## Security Considerations

 The multi-block confirmation process is a crucial security measure that helps prevent double-spending attempts.
 By requiring multiple block confirmations, the system ensures that the withdrawal request is valid and final before processing it on the Bitcoin network.
-Additionally, sBTC Bootstrap Signers meticulously verify each withdrawal request before processing it, adding an extra layer of security.
-The system also consults a dynamic blocklist to prevent withdrawals to known malicious addresses, further enhancing the overall security of the withdrawal process.
+Additionally, sBTC Signers verify each withdrawal request before processing it, adding an extra layer of security.

 ## User Experience